xverges/mongo-replica-set/docs/index.md

 The arbitrer has not been setup, but we can access both instances.
 Using the previous connection params, that do not specify anything related to the replicaset:
 - we can read from both instances
-- we can update the primary (that is repliacted to the secondary)
+- we can update the primary (that is replicated to the secondary)
 - we get a failure when updating the secondary (`pymongo.errors.NotMasterError: not master`)

 ## Networking issues

-When trying to use the `replicaset` param when creating `MongoClient`, I learned that my OSX host can not reach my VitualBox guests, or my guests reach the [hostonly](https://blogs.oracle.com/scoter/networking-in-virtualbox-v2#Host-only) address where I expected my host to be.
+When trying to use the `replicaset` param when creating `MongoClient`, I learned that my OSX host can not reach my VirtualBox guests, or my guests reach the [hostonly](https://blogs.oracle.com/scoter/networking-in-virtualbox-v2#Host-only) address where I expected my host to be.
 Lots of googling but nothing helped.